 Mount Carmel students pay about one third of the total cost of their education.
 The rest is supplied through donations by individuals and churches committed to growing disciples.

-Books: The cost of books for your year at MCBC is approximately $250.
+Books: The cost of books for your year at MCBC is approximately $250, due at time of purchase.

 Housing: Students are responsible to arrange their own housing.
 Shared accommodation and food costs could be as cheap as $500 per month.
 Students should probably expect living costs of up to $600 per month.